cavemachine/golf/README.md

 # cave golf
-### it's a clone the cards game "golf" from Win 3.1 days.
-Version beta 1; playable but not ready, working in progress
+### it's a clone of cards game "golf" from Win 3.1 days; written in C with SDL libs for graphics.
+Already playable but not ready

 ![beta_1](/misc/screenshot.jpg)